robomics/call_tad_cliques/README.md

 When provided, BED files should be in the same order as the .cool files, so that the first BED file is mapped to the first .cool etc...

+When a single BED file is provided, the same TAD annotation will be used for all .cool files.

 Example:

 | Hi-C matrix                        | BED                              |